Canine Noise Phobia Series

 - Resonance and Entrainment.
 To enhance mind/body states conducive to healing and wellness, the natural principles of resonance (tone) and entrainment (rhythm) are applied to every composition.
 Back to top.

-Complimentary Teaching Techniques
+Complementary Teaching Techniques

 Gradually exposing your dog to flashes of light that grow in intensity and using fans to simulate increasing wind is another part of therapy, but one that can be harder to implement.
 Masking any audio and visual stimuli that elicit a fear response during a storm by managing your environment so that your dog cannot see or hear the storm can also be effective.